rfg-modding/RfgTools/Documentation/RfgZonexFormat.md

 ----------------

 ### **object_effect** (*inherits [object](#object)*)
-Plays an effect such as smoke, fire, explosion, sparks, etc.
+Plays an effect such as smoke, fire, explosion, sparks, etc. Also can play sounds if the effect has one in `effects.xtbl` and the `sound` string is used.

 **sound_alr** (*string*, Type=?, ?):